Visiting Phuket’s Big Buddha in 2026: What Tourists Need to Know

 by Mama Loves Phuket

-If you’re planning a trip to Phuket, chances are the Big Buddha is on your must-see list.
+If you’re planning a trip to Phuket, chances are the Big Buddha (Wat Kittisandharam) is on your must-see list.
 Towering 45 meters high atop Nakkerd Hill, the iconic statue is one of the island’s most recognisable landmarks — both for its cultural significance and panoramic views across the island.

-Why Is the Big Buddha Closed?
+Why Was Big Buddha Closed?

 The closure stems from serious safety and legal concerns.
 Investigations following the August 2024 landslide revealed unauthorised construction and poor environmental management on the site.
 These issues likely altered natural water flow, which locals believe contributed to the tragic collapse.